hgn/perfume/README.md

 ## Overview

-Perfume is a C library with C++ support for setting probe points in your application.
-It is released under the Public Domain (SPDX Identifier: CC0-1.0).

-There are no C/C++ dependencies, except the standard library.
+Perfume is a C library, with C++ support, designed for setting probe points in your application.
+Released under the Public Domain (SPDX Identifier: CC0-1.0), it has no dependencies beyond the standard C/C++ libraries.

-To use *user events* the kernel must be compiled with support:
-`CONFIG_USER_EVENTS=y`.
-Support can be checked by checking for file `/sys/kernel/tracing/user_events_status`.
-Please note that tracefs may be mounted at a different path.
+To utilize *user events*, ensure your kernel is compiled with `CONFIG_USER_EVENTS=y`.
+Verify support by checking for the existence of `/sys/kernel/tracing/user_events_status`.
+Note that tracefs may be mounted at a different path.

+Perfume simplifies the process of registering, writing, and managing user events in a Linux environment, facilitating detailed performance monitoring and debugging.
+These events can be consumed by tools like perf or ftrace, bridging the gap between the complex kernel interface and an easy-to-integrate solution for developers.

 ## Installation